qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Can't received notifications
 - Not receiving notifications
 - My notification settings are on but I'm not receiving any notifications when I get emails
+- I'm not receiving notifications for new email, but the option is on
+- I'm not getting any notifications on my emails!
+- I'm not receiving sound notifications when emails come in

 ## intent:how_customize_assistant_view
 - How do I customize the Assistant view?